inkdevhub/swanky-cli/packages/templates/README.md

 - ask
 - ink

-Each contract directory must contain `contract` and `test` subdirectories.
+Each contract directory must contain `contract` and `tests` subdirectories.

 All the files contained within will be copied, respecting the directory structure, and the `.hbs` files will be processed by the templating engine.